SeyiMich/POAKIN/README.md

 recommendation made is relevant to the current trends.
 - Step 8 : After selecting the right data type for each column.
 This was then loaded to Power BI Desktop for further analyses, a Date table was also created and the appropriate data category was selected for the main table's geographical data; longitude, latitiude, city, etc.
-- Step 9 : Under the Location column there were more than 20 different unique values, so I grouped similar entries into a commoon heading as below:
+- Step 9 : Under the Location column there were more than 20 different unique values, so I grouped similar entries into a common heading as below:

 ![1](https://github.com/user-attachments/assets/3cafccfd-084b-4ea6-a4ac-a9638d94c556)